emiryusuf/emiryusuf/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Emir.
-I'm a mathematics student in Bilkent University, Turkey.
+I'm a senior mathematics student in Bilkent University, Turkey.
 I'm currently doing a senior project in algebraic topology with the hopes to continue my higher education in pure mathematics.